petkaantonov/bluebird/README.md

 There are two common pragmatic attempts at solving the problem that promise libraries do.

-The more popular one is to have the user explicitly communicate that they are done and any unhandled rejections should be done, like so:
+The more popular one is to have the user explicitly communicate that they are done and any unhandled rejections should be thrown, like so:

 ```js
 download().then(...).then(...).done();